sistla-gautam/second-brain/1Projects/appsmith/Running Appsmith.md

 ---
 # Building AppSmith
-==build the server everytime there is some change to the server.
-Compile is not necessary all the time==
+> Build the server everytime there is some change to the server.
+> Compile is not necessary all the time
 ```bash
 mvn clean compile
 ./build.sh -DskipTests